Tag Archives: mushrooms

 Chris walking from the native old clonal colony of Asimina triloba after spreading compost tea.

 We’ve also continued to level the tiny house and check for water entry after rain.
 We found that there are a few areas where we need to address past water damage.
 We have plans for a new overhanging warm roof which will be a large help on multiple fronts.
-We also will remediate the damage done replacing materials as needed.
+We also will remediate the damage done by replacing materials as needed.
 The tiny house was built on a mobile home trailer with steel framing so the bones are strong.

 The tiny house is built on top of this trailer.